Kitura/Kitura-CredentialsGitHub/README.md

 let gitCredentials = CredentialsGitHub(clientId: gitClientId, clientSecret: gitClientSecret, callbackUrl: serverUrl + "/login/github/callback", userAgent: "my-kitura-app")
 credentials.register(gitCredentials)
 ```

 **Where:**

-- *gitClientId* is the Client ID of your app in your GitHub Developer applications
+- *gitClientId* is the Client ID of your app in your GitHub Developer application settings
-- *gitClientSecret* is the Client Secret of your app in your GitHub Developer applications
+- *gitClientSecret* is the Client Secret of your app in your GitHub Developer application settings
+- *callbackUrl* is used to tell the GitHub web login page where the user's browser should be redirected when the login is successful.
+It should be a URL handled by the server you are writing.
 - *userAgent* is an optional argument that passes along a User-Agent of your choice on API calls against GitHub.
 By default, `Kitura-CredentialsGitHub` is set as the User-Agent.
 [User-Agent is required when invoking GitHub APIs](https://developer.github.com/v3/#user-agent-required).

-**Note:** The *callbackUrl* parameter above is used to tell the GitHub web login page where the user's browser should be redirected when the login is successful.
-It should be a URL handled by the server you are writing.
-Specify where to redirect non-authenticated requests:
+Next, specify where to redirect non-authenticated requests:

 ```swift
 credentials.options["failureRedirect"] = "/login/github"
 ```